Henry "Box" Brown Memorial (Richmond, Virginia)

 "I laid me down in my darkened home of three feet by two feet."

-"My friends...managed to break open the box, and then came my resurrection from the grave of slavery"
+"My friends...managed to break open the box, and then came my resurrection from the grave of slavery."

-"I arose a free man"
+"I arose a free man."

-An inscription on the stone base:
+An inscription on the stone ground:

 "In a wooden crate similar to this one, Henry Brown, a Richmond tobacco worker, made the journey from slavery to freedom in 1849"